Comparing Online ACLS Certification Options

 Cardiac arrest outside the hospital remains a major problem in the U.S. According to CPR.Heart.Org, cardiac arrest claims more lives—approximately 475,000 annually—than colorectal cancer, breast cancer, auto accidents, HIV, firearms, house fires, and prostate cancer combined.
 In addition, more than 350,000 cardiac arrests occur out of the hospital, and 10,000 occur in the workplace.
 To combat the risk of mortality, more employers require CPR and First Aid Certification, and in the health industry, advanced forms of training, including Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) Certification, such as the course listed here, further reduce risk.

 Unfortunately, online ACLS Certification and PALS options are not necessarily created equal.
 Some employers may accept online certifications; others do not.
-Moreover, the differences between course providers, including the American Heart Association (AHA) and American Red Cross (ARC) can leave prospective students feeling uncertain.
+Moreover, the differences between course providers, including the International Liaison Committee on Resuscitation (ILCOR) and the American Red Cross (ARC) can leave prospective students feeling uncertain.

 Add other course providers, including National Health Care Provider Solutions (NHCPS), to the equation, and finding the right course grows more complicated.
 Students and health professionals need an objective view of available PALS Certification and ACLS Certification options, especially online courses.